 Many people hear the word ‘bankruptcy’ and immediately have misconceptions about what it is and the type of individual who may file it.
-The truth is, most of what you have probably heard about bankruptcy is wrong.
+The truth is, and what our Licensed Insolvency Trustees will tell you is, most of what you have probably heard about bankruptcy is wrong.
 And bankruptcy in Alberta isn’t as uncommon as you’d think.
 The following are some common misconceptions that often cause unnecessary worry:

 - I will lose all of my assets and property in a bankruptcy.

 Usually, all of the assets you own—including your house and car—will be retained by you, as they qualify as exempt assets under federal and/or provincial legislation.
 If you own non-exempt assets, such as a recreational property, investment property, motorcycle, boat, or recreational vehicle you have the option to structure your bankruptcy in a manner that enables you to repurchase the non-exempt asset at fair market value and retain possession and use of the non-exempt asset in a personal bankruptcy.

 - My bankruptcy will last seven (7) years.

 The length of a bankruptcy ranges from a minimum of nine (9) months for a first time bankruptcy with no surplus income, to a maximum period of thirty-six (36) months for a second time bankruptcy with surplus income.

 - Bankruptcy will destroy my credit rating, and prevent me from qualifying for another loan or mortgage.

 For most individuals, their credit rating has already been compromised due to late payments, missed payments, collection action or legal action prior to declaring bankruptcy.
 The negative comments and ratings disclosed to the credit reporting agencies by your unsecured creditors will remain on your credit report for seven (7) years following the date of the last comment submitted by the creditor.